 Demo Content ↑ Back to top

-It’s possible to import Woo Dummy Data to populate your site with demo products as a starting point.
+It’s possible to import Woo Sample Data to populate your site with demo products as a starting point.

-Note: We do not supply exact images seen on our Stationery demo in the Woo Dummy Data due to copyright restrictions.
-Woo Dummy Data comes with our own unique unrestricted images that can be redistributed as product import data.
+Note: We do not supply exact images seen on our Stationery demo in the Woo Sample Data due to copyright restrictions.
+Woo Sample Data comes with our own unique unrestricted images that can be redistributed as product import data.

 FAQ ↑ Back to top